 Led by artist Andrew Brooks and curator/producer Andy Brydon the project provides a platform and focus enabling participants to experience and interrogate cities using photography, exploration, memory and identity to create new perceptions of urban environments.

+Bringing together aspects of urban exploration, cultural heritage, architecture and art through digital image making the project seeks to explore and refresh mythologies around urban environments’ forgotten spaces.
 Secret Cities is recognised internationally and is in development as a significant European-wide project.
-In 2011 it appeared in the Netherlands (commissioned by Stadsmuseum Zoetermeer) and will feature at Museum Het Domein, Sittard-Geleen in 2013.
+In 2011 it appeared in the Netherlands (commissioned by Stadsmuseum Zoetermeer) and the latest exhibition will open at Museum Het Domein, Sittard-Geleen on August 23rd 2013.
 Additionally, the project is currently in production in Reykjavik and will also appear as an exhibition in Edinburgh 2013-14.